mikkolehtisalo/detecttls/README.md

 ## Features

 * Analyzes traffic from pcap file, or network
+* Passive, does not affect the monitored services
 * Detects protocol versions, and ciphers
 * Detects certificate signature algorithms, public key algorithms, expired or future validity dates, and signing CAs
 * Generates alerts based on configuration, eg. for certificates signed by unknown authority